Iraq crisis: What is a caliphate?

 The group formerly known as Isis has declared the ‘restoration of the caliphate’ under the name The Islamic State – with huge implications for the wider region

-Last night the Isis militant group declared its occupied territories as a new state, removing “Iraq and the Levant” from its name and announcing the “restoration of the caliphate”.
+In June the Isis militant group declared its occupied territories as a new state, removing “Iraq and the Levant” from its name and announcing the “restoration of the caliphate”.

-The significance of that final point may have been lost on many in the West since, apart from within the Ahmadiyya sect of Islam, there has not been a caliphate since the days of the Ottoman Empire.
+This is significant.
+Apart from within the Ahmadiyya sect of Islam, there has not been a caliphate since the days of the Ottoman Empire.

-Declaring a “caliphate” is a move that has huge ideological and theological significance.
+Declaring a “caliphate” is a move that has huge ideological and theological importance.
 Defined as meaning “the government under a caliph”, it means Isis, now simply The Islamic State (IS), has declared its leader Abu Bakr al-Baghdadi as the spiritual leader of all Islam.

 The word “caliph” comes from the Arabic khalifa, meaning “successor”.
 Its use means the IS claims Baghdadi as the only legitimate successor to the Prophet Mohammed.